MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/additional-controls-for-dynamics-365-for-phones-and-tablets.md

 ## Quick view

-The quick view control displays data from a row that is selected in a lookup on the form.
+The quick view control displays data from a record that is selected in a lookup on the form.
 The data displayed in the control is defined using a quick view form.
-The data displayed is not editable, but when the primary column is included in the quick view form, it becomes a link to open the related row.
+The data displayed is not editable, but when the primary column is included in the quick view form, it becomes a link to open the related record.
 More information: [Model-driven app quick view control properties](quick-view-control-properties-legacy.md)

 ## Radial knob